-Accompanied by local chef Myles Snider (Mother Tongue Cooking Club), Serana hosts quarterly farm-to-table dinners with food and wine from local farms and ranches to celebrate the bounties of Central Texas.
+Accompanied by local chef Myles Snider, Serana hosts quarterly farm-to-table dinners with food and wine from local farms and ranches to celebrate the bounties of Central Texas.
 Each dinner is an intimate experience of only 20 guests, served family-style at one long communal dinner table under the Texas sky.
 Guests have the option of staying overnight in one of Serana’s tiny cabins or glamping tents for a fully immersive experience.
 It’s a time to indulge in good conversation, good company, and one of the most universal human connectors: food.

 MOTHER TONGUE COOKING CLUB

-Mother Tongue Cooking Club was founded in 2022 by chef, entrepreneur, and passionate home cook Myles Snider.
+Mother Tongue Cooking Club is a weekly newsletter founded in 2022 by chef, entrepreneur, and passionate home cook Myles Snider.

 Myles Snider was born in Cleveland, Ohio, and raised in a family of cooks.
 His favorite memories from childhood involve big dinners with family and friends.

 After college, he studied at Centro Culinario Ambrosía in Mexico City and then cooked professionally at Hartwood, an open-fire, farm-to-table restaurant in Tulum.
 He’s worked at food startups, developed recipes for several brands, and started his own line of spice blends.